konstructio/kubefirst/docs/kubefirst/local/explore/user-creation.md

 }
 ```

 Uncomment and edit this code to replace the values for the email, first_name, github_username, last_name, and username before pushing to your branch.
+Note: If you are doing using this walkthrough simply to test Atlantis, you do not need to update these fields to be accurate.

 ```
 git add .